 3. Advanced Meeting Preparation

 As a private company, the board of directors isn't held to the same type of scrutiny as a public company, leaving more time at meetings for discussion and strategic planning.
-However, once the company starts weighing going public, the nature of board meetings has to change.
+However, once the company considers going public, the nature of board meetings has to change.
 As Stan Silverman explained in the Philadelphia Business Journal, public company boards have a formal board process to satisfy the "the complex regulatory requirements of a public company," which include various financial reports for investors.

 4. Sharing High-Level Information